-In the wake of her unsuccessful attempts to resolve the Objection informally, and in accordance with the Claims Procedures Order, the Trustee filed a Notice of Hearing, scheduling a hearing on the Objection (the "Notice of Hearing").8 She asks the Court to sustain the Objection and disallow and expunge the Claim under Rule 7041 of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules") (incorporating by reference Rule 41(b) of the Federal Rules of Civil Procedure ("Rule 41(b)"))9 for failure to prosecute the Claim.
+In the wake of her unsuccessful attempts to resolve the Objection and Claim Motion informally, and in accordance with the Claims Procedures Order, the Trustee filed a Notice of Hearing, scheduling a hearing on the Objection (the "Notice of Hearing").
+She asks the Court to sustain the Objection and disallow and expunge the Claim under Rule 7041 of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules") (incorporating by reference Rule 41(b) of the Federal Rules of Civil Procedure ("Rule 41(b)"))10 for failure to prosecute the Claim.
 Notice of Hearing at 2.
-In support, the Trustee attaches a declaration in which she discusses, among other things, her attempts to contact Claimant in an effort to resolve the Objection ("First Tutt Declaration").10 Claimant did not respond to the Notice of Hearing.
+In support, the Trustee attaches a declaration in which she discusses, among other things, her attempts to contact Claimant in an effort to resolve the Objection and Claim Motion ("First Tutt Declaration").
+Claimant did not respond to the Notice of Hearing.

 The Court held a hearing on the Claim (the "Merits Hearing").
-The Consumer Claims Trustee appeared at the hearing, with her counsel.
+The Consumer Claims

+Trustee appeared at the hearing, with her counsel.
 Claimant did not appear at the hearing.
-During the hearing, the Court granted the Trustee leave to supplement the record with copies of the correspondence she references in the First Tutt Declaration.11 On February 28, 2025, the Trustee filed a declaration ("Second Tutt Declaration,"12 together with the First Tutt Declaration, the "Tutt Declarations"), supplementing the record with copies of the correspondence that she cites in the First Tutt Declaration.
+During the hearing, the Court granted the Trustee leave to supplement the record with copies of the correspondence she references in the First Tutt Declaration.
+On February 28, 2025, the Trustee filed a declaration ("Second Tutt Declaration," together with the First Tutt Declaration, the "Tutt

-8 Notice of Hearing on Consumer Claims Trustee's Omnibus Objections to Claims for Failure to Prosecute; Declaration of Stacey Tutt, ECF No. 5352, pp. 1-3.
+9 Notice of Hearing on Consumer Claims Trustee's Omnibus Objections to Claims for Failure to Prosecute; Declaration of Stacey Tutt, ECF No. 5352, pp. 1-3.

-9 An objection to a claim gives rise to a contested matter pursuant to Bankruptcy Rule 9014.
+10 An objection to a claim gives rise to a contested matter pursuant to Bankruptcy Rule 9014.
 See In re Live Primary, LLC, 626 B.R.
 171, 190 (Bankr.
 S.D.N.Y.
 2021).
 Bankruptcy Rule 7041 is made applicable to this contested matter by Bankruptcy Rule 9014(c).

-10 Notice of Hearing on Consumer Claims Trustee's Omnibus Objections to Claims for Failure to Prosecute; Declaration of Stacey Tutt, ECF No. 5352, pp. 5-12.
+11 Notice of Hearing on Consumer Claims Trustee's Omnibus Objections to Claims for Failure to Prosecute; Declaration of Stacey Tutt, ECF No. 5352, pp. 5-12.

-11 Minutes of Proceedings, ECF No 5397.
+12 Minutes of Proceedings, ECF No 5397.

-12 Declaration of Stacey Tutt in Support of Consumer Claims Trustee's Omnibus Objections to Claims for Failure to Prosecute, ECF No. 5388.
+13 Declaration of Stacey Tutt in Support of Consumer Claims Trustee's Omnibus Objections to Claims for Failure to Prosecute, ECF No. 5388.